mjstevens777/energy-portal/data/tmy_weather_data/README.md

 You can either use a primary key of `(station id, hour)` to reference the data, or use a primary key of `station id` and store the data in arrays.
 Again, this is a lot of data, so only store the useful stuff.

+## Processing Methods (Seokho)

+process_tmy.py contains methods to process metadata (straightforward) and to extract columns from the tmy data.
+The current method hashes each set of data points to a key (station #, date, hour).
+There is no load script yet because the data is so enormous I would rather not load useless data just for the sake of testing.

+TODO: Load scripts after figuring out what we need.